aemogie/sprite/README.md

 # timble.

 "timble." is a general purpose game engine. this... is the 3rd game engine i create with the same name. hopefully this is gonna be more long-term.

 ## utils.

-1. :white_check_mark: logger.
+- [x] logger.
-2. :white_check_mark: event system.
+- [x] event system.

 ## gl.

-1. :white_check_mark: GLFW.
+- [x] GLFW.

 ## ui.

-1. :negative_squared_cross_mark: --
+- [ ] --

 ## engine.

-1. :white_check_mark: primitive class. (still in `gl.` tho.)
+- [x] primitive class. (still in `gl.` tho.)

 ---

 # credits.

 huge thanks to [JetBrains](https://www.jetbrains.com/community/opensource/) for providing the licenses for this project!